ShulgaDmitriy/MinecraftServerInstallerLinux/README.md

 There will be no translation into English, since the script is in the circle of familiar people.
 This will not be published publicly anytime soon.

+ATTENTION!!!
+The script cannot be run as root: su; or sudo
+It may simply not work, or your server will be installed in an unknown location.
+Run strictly from the user!!!

 Installation: Download the script, then put it in the root folder /home/USER/ Since the server files will be installed there.
 Example: /home/user/server
 Grant permission to execute the script: sudo +x install_server.sh